 Fantastic Linux debugging tool.
 Dave Rodriquez gave a great presentation.

 Meeting at the Camrillo Library.
-On the second floor there will be small rooms available.
+On the first or second floor there will be small rooms available.
 I cannot say which room.
 Will have a sign in the room window.
 Meeting time from 2:00 till 4:30ish.
 The library closes at 5:00pm. http://goo.gl/maps/aiof8.

 I have been to the Camarillo Library and lets give it a try this meeting.
 Go the second floor and there a small rooms available.
 They are for Group Study.
 However the library does allow use by a single person.
 If all the rooms are being used by single users go to the desk on the second floor and let them know you have a small group for study.
 They will go and ask the person to leave the room.

 I do have a meeting with the Camarillo Library Monday to pursue other options.
 I cannot be there for this meeting, it is a race weekend for me and my son.

 This Saturday VCLuG will have another presentation from David Lang on how to handle large amounts of log messages.
 On the order of thousands of messages per second.
 Should be very interesting.
 There will be time to ask questions.
 We meet generally on the second floor in Theory Room 2 however sometimes we have to use another room nearby.
 Will have a couple of signs along the way and at the door.After the presentation we will help you with any problems / questions you have about Linux.